Home Builder Confidence Tumbles in March

 Due to its cascading effect, the inventory scarcity drives up competition and then, prices.
 But could help be on the way?

-For-sale properties are on the rise, but a leading indicator of housing inventory hit a five-month low.
+For-sale properties are on the rise, but a leading indicator of housing inventory hit a seven-month low.

 Find your lowest rate.
 Start here